Conflict of Interest

 - Nonsponsored and conducted off campus by UNM employees.

-F. Institutional Responsibilities mean "An investigators professional responsibilities on behalf of the institution, including but not limited to, activities such as research, research consultation, teaching, professional practice, institutional committee membership, and administrative appointments
+F. Institutional Responsibilities mean an investigator's professional responsibilities on behalf of the institution, including but not limited to, activities such as research, research consultation, teaching, professional practice, institutional committee membership, service on panels/boards, and administrative appointments.